iampuma/vagrant-ionic/README.md

 # vagrant-ionic
 Vagrant Ionic environment for Ionic projects

 Currently a playground for learning ionic basics.
-More features can be added in as the learning grows.
+More features can be added as the project grows.

 ## How to use